dfst/deepforge/docs/walkthrough/viewing-executions.rst

 * Gray - Awaiting Execution
 * Yellow - Currently Executing
 * Green - Execution Finished Successfully
+* Orange - Execution Cancelled
 * Red - Error Encountered During Execution

 .. figure:: images/cifar-execution-in-progress.png
     :align: center
     :scale: 50%

 Also in this view, clicking on an operation will reveal the attribute values used for this execution.
-Clicking the blue computer icon in the top right of a selected operation will open the console output for that operation.
+Clicking the blue monitor icon in the top right of a selected operation will open the console output for that operation.

 .. figure:: images/status-tracker-selected.png
     :align: center
     :scale: 50%

 This view will provide all textual output that is passed to the command line during execution, including error messages and output from print statements.
-For operations with graphical output, a set of buttons in the bottom left will allow swapping between console and graphical output.
+For operations generating matplotlib figures, a set of buttons in the bottom left will allow swapping between console and matplotlib figures.

 .. figure:: images/view-graphical-output.png
     :align: center
     :scale: 50%

-View Compute Window
-^^^^^^^^^^^^^^^^^^^
+Viewing the Compute Dashboard
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the top left of the webpage, clicking the DeepForge logo will open the DeepForge main dropdown menu.
 In this menu is an option named *View Compute*.

 .. figure:: images/view-compute.png